materialsvirtuallab/garnetdnn/README.md

   ├──models

     ├──garnet
+          ├──model_unmix.h5
+          ├──model_gen.h5
+          ├──model_c.h5
+          ├──model_a.h5
+          ├──model_d.h5
+          ├──scaler_unmix.pkl
+          ├──scaler_gen.pkl
+          ├──scaler_c.pkl
+          ├──scaler_a.pkl
+          ├──scaler_d.pkl
             The name of "unmix", "gen", "c", "a" and "d" refer to the unmixed model, the averaged model and the three ordered models for C-mixed, A-mixed and D-mixed garnets.
 The .h5 files are the model files whereas the scaler.pkl files are the scaler files used to normalize inputs.

     ├──perovskite
+          ├──model_unmix.h5
+          ├──model_a.h5
+          ├──model_b.h5
+          ├──scaler_unmix.pkl
+          ├──scaler_a.pkl
+          ├──scaler_b.pkl
             The name of "unmix", "gen", "a" and "b" refer to the unmixed model, the averaged model and the two ordered models for A-mixed and B-mixed perovskites.
 The .h5 files are the model files whereas the scaler.pkl files are the scaler files used to normalize inputs.

 ```